scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 ### Tuples

-The Python and Scala tuples are also similar:
+Python and Scala tuples are also similar:

 <table cellspacing="1" cellpadding="2" border="1">
   <tbody>